mdwhatcott/testing/README.md

 	    *suite.T.
 Assuming a fixture struct with test methods 'Test1' and 'Test2' execution would proceed as follows:

-	     1. fixture.SetupSuite()
 	     2. fixture.Setup()
 	     3. fixture.Test1()
 	     4. fixture.Teardown()
 	     5. fixture.Setup()
 	     6. fixture.Test2()
 	     7. fixture.Teardown()
-	     8. fixture.TeardownSuite()

 	    The methods provided by Options may be supplied to this function to tweak the execution.

-	func So(t *testing.T, actual any, assertion Func, expected ...any) func StartWith(actual any, expected ...any) error
+	func So(t testingT, actual any, assertion Func, expected ...any) func WrapError(actual any, expected ...any) error
-	    StartWith verified that actual starts with expected[0].
-The actual value may be an array, slice, or string.

-	func WrapError(actual any, expected ...any) error
 	    WrapError uses errors.Is to verify that actual is an error value that wraps expected[0] (also an error value).